 How to Deal with Digital Dementia?

-Nowadays we live in a digital age – where information just keeps spreading.
-And let’s face it, people are now spending most of their time on a digital screen.
-Every day, by sharing the hundreds of emails, thousands of instant messages and social media notifications – our lives are contributing to the phenomenon of Digital Dementia.
+The age where many things are done by computer and large amounts of information are accessible because of computer technology.
+And let’s face it, people are now spending most of their time on digital screens.
+Every day, by sharing the hundreds of emails, thousands of instant messages, receiving social media notifications – our lives are contributing to the phenomenon of Digital Dementia.

-So, whether for the work or for their own needs, the consummation is just too much.
+People have become frighteningly dependent on technology to the point of ruining their brains.
+Whether for the work or for people’s own needs, the consumption is just too much.
 Free time is no longer spent doing productive things outside, but rather staying home at the computer.
-People are unaware that the cognitive functions of our brains suffer from overusing technology.

 🚀 Download our free eBook: Small Business Guide to Amazing Customer Support